ArchipelagoMW/Archipelago/worlds/sc2/docs/setup_en.md

 However, StarCraft 2 is more permissive regarding the items that can be used to progress, so this setting has little influence on progression in a StarCraft 2 world.
 StarCraft 2.
-As it increases the time required to generate a MultiWorld, we recommend deactivating it (i.e., setting it to zero) for StarCraft 2.
+Since this option increases the time required to generate a MultiWorld, we recommend deactivating it (i.e., setting it to zero) for a StarCraft 2 world.

 #### How do I specify items in a list, like in excluded items?